mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 ## Description
+Hi All!

-Containerised (Docker) interactive web application (Streamlit) built on Python to help users explore their data or tables.
+We will create containerised (Docker) interactive web application (Streamlit) built on Python to help users explore their data or tables.
 The web application helps user connects to a database (Postgres), allowing user to access and display the content of the database.

+Tools:
+1. PostgreSQL
+2. Docker
+3. Streamlit (Python library)
+4. Python

 After successful connection, web app will display: